 It was Salvador, sitting on a large upturned paint pot in his workshop, making what I understood to be the outer thicker-roped weighted net for catching sardines.
 This was a long and arduous task he said, as his nimble fingers weaved and stitched away with the expertise and dexterity of a seasoned knitter.
 The net was heavy and the work made his fingertips bleed after a while, so he could only go on as long as he could, although he tried to put in about 4 hours a day, he explained stoically, as he paused to take a sip of beer.
 The pride he takes in his work is palpable and I am full of admiration for those in this noble profession.
 It is not an easy life.
 If there’s no catch, there’s no cash and many of the younger generation of Marbella’s original fishing families have turned their back on this way of life.

-On the cycle ride home, I often stop to say hello to Paco “The Birdman”, the son of a fisherman; a profession he combined with that of being a baker for over 30 years; who lives in cottage number 23 with his wife and feathered family of ten.
-If you happen to pass by mid-morning on a sunny day, he can often be seen sitting on a chair at this doorstep decorated by his chirping “children” who perch all over him like multi-coloured gaudy brooches.
-He loves it when people stop off to say hello and take photos of his “family” and delights in placing as many of them as will perch on me,whenever I stop for a chat.
+On the cycle ride home, I often stop to say hello to Paco “The Birdman”.
+If you happen to pass by mid-morning on a sunny day, he can be seen sitting on a chair at this doorstep decorated by his chirping “children” who perch all over him like multi-coloured gaudy brooches.
+Knowing my wariness of birds, he delights in placing as many of them as will perch on me whenever I pass by.

 There are various places along and near Marbella Town’s beachfront promenade that rent out bicycles, so I do hope that this post will inspire you to reconnect to your inner cyclist and freewheel to Marbella’s fishing port on a blustery day.
 And, as the recently departed David Bowie sang: “Let the wind blow through your heart”.